Will Prince Harry Propose To Meghan Markle With Ring Made From Diana’s Tiara?

 According to those in the know, Prince Harry is remodeling Princess Diana’s tiara into an engagement ring for Meghan Markle.

-The Daily Star reports that Prince Harry wants to propose to Markle with a one-of-a-kind engagement ring made from Diana’s jewelled headband.
+The Daily Star reports that Prince Harry wants to propose to Markle with a one-of-a-kind engagement ring made from Diana’s jeweled headband.
 The prince has already asked his father, Prince Charles, if he could use Diana’s tiara.
 Harry Collins, Crown Jeweler, is alleged to already be at work in creating this romantic masterpiece.

 Diana’s Legacy To Be Passed On In Jewels